ericsink/SQLitePCL.raw/README.md

 ## Versions

-There are 3 versions of this library:

-**pinvoke_sqlite3**: uses sqlite installed on the target device.
-The sqlite version changes by OS version.
-**pinvoke_packaged_sqlite3**: uses our compiled version of sqlite3.
-**pinvoke_packaged_sqlcipher**: uses our compiled version of sqlcipher.

-You can check the version used by your app using this code:
+You can check the version of SQLite being used by your app with this code:

     //Display the version of SQLite used
     //using SQLitePCL;